How to Grow and Care for Palm Care Growing Tips

 Winter

-Propagating palms can be challenging, but it is possible through seed or division.
+Propagating palms can be challenging, but it is achievable through seed or division methods.

 Seed Propagation